 Do you know what your father chose?

-The highest point of growth for a father becomes the ceiling for his son.
+The highest point of growth for a father becomes the ceiling he sets for his son.
 Beyond this mark is the dark unknown where we don’t know if anything exists outside it.
 This leaves many of us with the subconscious belief we can grow no further than what our father has done before us.
 Perhaps we’ve tried to pass this point but were often weighed down by insecurity, self-doubt, and the temptation to slip into more comfortable and familiar territory.

 As I became a father myself, l knew I had to carve out a completely different path, and I have for the most part.
 I’ve been fortunate enough to be loved by a few great men whose lives have shown a light beyond the limits of my own ceiling.
 Without a doubt I’ve learned and I’ve grown; no one would dare confuse me for my father.
 But the daily grind of life can still wear me down.